ustunb/actionable-recourse/README.md

 print(audit_df['cost'].mean()) # cost of recourse

 # create a report showing the feasibility and cost of recourse per group
-# print_recourse_audit_report(X, audit_df, y, group_by = ['y', 'Married', 'EducationLevel'])
+# print_recourse_audit_report(X, y, df = audit_df, group_by = ['y', 'Married', 'EducationLevel'])
 ```

 ### Contributing

-We're actively working to improve this package.
-If you find bugs, have comments, or want to help, let us know.
 We welcome any and all contributions!
+If you find bugs, have comments, or want to help, let us know!
 For more info, see [our guidelines](https://github.com/ustunb/actionable-recourse/blob/master/CONTRIBUTING.md).
 Thank you community!

 ### Resources